RicSegundo/RicSegundo/README.md

   - :desktop_computer: Data
   - :keyboard: Programming
   - :books: Reading
-- :wind_face::sunny: I am currently working at [Nispera AG](https://nispera.com) as a Data Scientist, analysing renewable assets data
+- :wind_face::sunny: I work at [Nispera AG](https://nispera.com) as a Data Scientist, analysing renewable assets data
 - :open_book: Learning is my biggest passion and what motivates me the most!
 I am currently completing the Data Engineering Track at [DataCamp](http://www.datacamp.com/) and also trying to improve on my [QlikView/QlikSense](https://www.qlik.com) skills
 - 📫 You can reach me via the contact form at the end of my [Personal Page](https://ricsegundo.github.io) - I am interested in discussing anything regarding Data and ML/Deep Learning.